 The calves were the first to go.
 There was nothing for them to eat and their mothers could not produce enough milk for them, especially as the calves got older.
 In 2008, 151 calves were born, which was a record.
 However, the next year these calves were just at the age when they needed to supplement milk with vegetation and there simply wasn’t anything they could eat.
 As a result 97 of them died during 2009.
 The calves born during 2009 also suffered but they did a bit better because they didn’t have to eat as much vegetation.
 Of the 85 calves born during the drought 38 died.
 Rafiki was lucky to survive these conditions – in addition his mother Renata had to take over as a matriarch, as their wise leader Remedios died during the drought (the researchers were unsure if due to poaching, human wildlife conflict or the combination of old age and drought).
 The older calves were actually suffering more as they were lacking milk and vegetation in the times of drought, while Rafiki was still only milk dependant.

 Rafiki grew up to be a strong and wise elephant – possibly of matriarch material in the future.

-Renata carried her calf Rafiki throughout the drought and she is a fat healthy calf now
+The photo shows Renata who carried her calf Rafiki throughout the drought and she is a fat healthy calf now.

 Photo and text credit: Cynthia Moss, Amboseli Trust For Elephants